ropnop/blog.ropnop.com/content/post/2020/proxyingclis.md

 ### Mac OSX
-On a Mac, just double cliek the downloaded DER file and OSX will prompt you to add the cert to the keychain.
+On a Mac, just double click the downloaded DER file and OSX will prompt you to add the cert to the keychain.
 If you select "System" it will be trusted by all users on the machine.
 Then after importing it, you must trust it.
 Search the keychain for "Portswigger" and open up the certificate.
 Under "Trust" select "Always Trust" for SSL:

 ![trust ca osx](/images/2020/02/trust_ca_osx.png)